simonmclean/triptych.nvim/tests/TESTS_README.md

 # Testing

-This project has a bespoke test framework, created to more easily handle the async requirements of testing this plugin.
+This project has a bespoke test framework, created to more easily handle the async requirements of testing Triptych.

 It works somewhat like [Cypress](https://www.cypress.io) in that tests performs user actions, and then assert what's displayed on screen
-(or anything really, like what's in the filesystem)
+(or anything really, like filesystem changes)

-The Cypress inspired UI tests are in `tests/specs/ui_tests.lua`.
-All other specs are typical unit tests.

 ### Test playground